ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 We currently use [Slurm][slurm] as our workload manager for the cluster.
 We will soon post technical documentation about our Slurm configuration, but briefly, Slurm is a free and open-source job scheduler which helps distribute jobs from all users evenly among HPC computers, referred to as nodes.
-Berkeley Research Computing (BRC) has some useful documentation for using Slurm [here][brc_slurm], just keep in mind that there are some differences between their configuration and ours.
-To put it simply, all of your programs will be run through Slurm.
 To use Slurm there are several commands that will be helpful:

 * `srun`: Used to submit jobs.